OBBB Tax Changes

 SALT Deduction Raised to $40,000: New Cap, Phaseouts, and 5-Year Sunset

-This guide explains exactly how the new SALT cap works, who benefits most, and what to expect when it expires.
+This guide explains exactly how the new cap works, includes phaseout calculations, and covers what happens when the provision expires.

 What Is the SALT Deduction?